DeRuina/Dice-Game/README.md

 # Dice-Game
-A simple game of dice roll
+A simple game of dice roll, Winner takes it all.
+You need to refresh the site everytime.
+Made by Dean Ruina.